Guide on applying for exemption from expenditure conditions for exploration and prospecting licences

-- time is required to evaluate work done on the tenement, plan future exploration or mining or raise capital therefor
+Time is required to evaluate work done on the tenement, plan future exploration or mining or raise capital

-Please note that a detailed explanation of the department’s guidelines when assessing each of these reasons is provided in the document Policy Guidelines – Exemption from Expenditure Condition.
+Please note that a detailed explanation of the DMIR’s guidelines when assessing each of these reasons is provided in the document Policy Guidelines – Exemption from Expenditure Condition.

 Lodgement of an application for exemption

-The Mining Act 1978 requires that an application for exemption be lodged on the prescribed form (Form 18) and with the prescribed fee at any departmental Mining Registrar office.
-The application can also be lodged electronically via the department’s website using Mineral Titles Online.
+The Mining Act 1978 requires that an application for exemption be lodged on the prescribed form (Form 18) and with the prescribed fee via the department’s website using Mineral Titles Online or at any DMIRS Mining Registrar office.
 The application must be lodged within 60 days after the end of the year to which it relates.

 The applicant should note that a brief reason for exemption must be stated on the application (Form 18) in addition to and against the subsection under which exemption is being sought.
+A statutory declaration must be lodged within 28 days of the lodgement of the application for exemption.
+In the event that the statutory declaration cannot be lodged within 28 days, an extension of time must be requested by the applicant, stating reasons why the statutory declaration cannot be lodged in time.
+This request must be lodged at the DMIRS Perth office.
 The applicant should also ensure that all relevant detail and evidence is included in the statutory declaration in support of the subsection and accompanying reason stated on the application.

-The application will be posted on the notice board of the office of the Mining Registrar for a period of 35 days.
+The application will be published on the DMIRS website for the relevant objection period.
 Should no objection be lodged against the application, it will be forwarded to Perth for determination by the Minister for Mines and Petroleum.

 In the event that an objection is lodged against an application, the exemption cannot be determined until the Warden has made a recommendation to the Minister responsible for the Mining Act 1978, or, the objection has been withdrawn by the objector or dismissed by the Warden and an Order made to this effect is made by the Warden.